-- Rot resistance comes from being undead, including being in lichform.
-It does not protect ghouls against their own random rotting, and all undead will still rot instead of mutating.
-Characters in Statue Form and demonspawn with the Foul Stench mutation also receive rot resistance.
+- Rot resistance comes from being undead (including being in lich form).
+It does not protect ghouls against their own random rotting, and all undead will rot instead of mutating.
+Vine stalkers, characters in Statue Form, and demonspawn with the Foul Stench mutation also receive rot resistance.
 Rot resistance also confers resistance to sickness and immunity to miasma.

 - Torment resistance will reduce damage from monsters casting Symbol of Torment or when using a scroll of torment.

-- A few other intrinsics act like specialized resistances: clarity (confusion, frenzy, amnesia), sustain attributes (stat loss), stasis (slow, teleport, paralysis, etc.)
+- A few other intrinsics act like specialized resistances: clarity (confusion, frenzy, sleep, mesmerization), stasis (slow, teleport, paralysis, haste)

-- Although some monsters are resistant to silence and hellfire, these are not available for players.
+- Although some monsters are resistant to damnation and tornado, these are not available for players.

 - In 0.18, the amulets of resist mutation, stasis, and clarity were removed and the amulet of resist corrosion became a ring.
 Additionally, mutation resistance from now on only provides a 66% chance to avoid mutations.